 You shoot raw, adjust white balance, exposure and make a crop… but the image still does not make a statement or reflect the right atmosphere.
 Sounds familiar?
 Maybe it’s time to get into the Levels and Curve tools.
-In this first post of a series on the Levels and Curve tools I would like to emphasize the versatility of these tools.
+In this first post of a series you learn how to make bright and brilliant images with the Levels tool.

 Bright and Brilliant Images with Levels Tool